Mac-lp3/typescript-serverless-demo/README.md

 ## TODO

+* end to end handler -> dao test
+* create pool outside of handler
+* pass in query params

 * proper drug data to insert on deploy

-* integrated test of get drugs method using that list
+* confirm/test response body serialization

 * lambda for running the SQL
     * hellow world in the private subnet
     * test connection in the private subnet